litenite42/virtcon/README.md

-I'm sorry for the inconvenience.
-I can generate the whole thing in markdown, but I have to split it into multiple responses because I can only give one reply for each conversation turn.
-Here is the first part:

 # VIRTual CONstructor (VirtCon)
 > A simple project construction tool that utilizes prebuilt templates (mostly valid V projects)
 > to speed up creation of other projects.
 Allowing teams to create a standard set of templates to be refereneced as a starting point.
 Includes Category and Subcategory metadata to allow filtering search results to find the exact match.